Updated: Apr 25

 Couldn't God simply forgive?
 Why did Jesus need to die so God could forgive?

 Forgiving other people is not exclusive to Christianity, but Christians understand that we forgive others when they hurt us because we have a God who forgives us a debt we could never pay.

 When Peter asked how many times he should forgive someone, Jesus told the story of a servant with an enormous debt.
 The master forgave the staggering amount, but then the servant grabbed a fellow servant by the throat and began throttling him, demanding payment for a lesser debt.
-The servant had forgotten all that had been done for him, and instead focused on what he was owed.
+The servant had forgotten all that had been done for him and instead focused on what he was owed.
 (For the full story go to Matthew 18:21-35.)

 If you owe the bank money you can't pay, you can bet your boots they'll take your house, your car, and anything they can to shake every penny from you, before writing the rest off as some sort of corporate tax break.
-You're left bankrupt, with penalties that effect you for years.
+You're left bankrupt, with penalties that affect you for years.

 So what happens when God forgives us?
 According to Jesus' parable, we start fresh.
-We aren't bankrupted by forgiveness, we are debt free!
+We aren't bankrupted by forgiveness, we are debt-free!

 We read how Jesus' death on the cross atoned for sin, and it is through him that we have forgiveness of sins and everlasting life.
 We come to understand forgiveness, and we are amazed by it.

 But why does the cross need to come into play at all?
-God is all powerful.
+God is all-powerful.
 Can't He just forgive and forget, without that messy business of sacrificial death?